OS Notes: Scheduling

 clear_tsk_need_resched(prev);

-• If task trying to sleep, but willing to be woken up for a signal, makes it running
+• If a task is trying to sleep but is willing to be woken up by a signal, make it running.

-• Make sure it’s done within a locked region
+• Make sure this is done within a locked region.

 if ((prev->state & TASK_INTERRUPTIBLE) && signal_pending(prev))